trishanku-org/heaven/README.md

 There are different possible applications for such an approach of loosely co-ordinating independent controllers.
 Please reach out at [@AmshumanKR](https://twitter.com/AmshumanKR) (Twitter) or here in the GitHub [issues](https://github.com/trishanku-org/heaven/issues) if interested in collaborating.

+## What Else

+Git was picked for this project because it enables unlimited forking and multi-way merging with unconstrained conflict resolution.
+But the inefficiency of using Git as a database is obvious.
+However, the real inefficiency lies in Gitcd using a file/folder structure as a key-value store and not so much in Git being used to version track such a file/folder structure.
+In principle, this can be remedied by using a more conventional database which supports unlimited forks and multi-way merging the way Git does.
+It might be worth building such a database if it doesn't exist already.
+It is quite possible that it will be of more than academic interest.